KaltWulx/fan_dell_optiplex/README.md

 ## 🗑️ Uninstallation

-To remove DeltaFlow from your system:
+To remove the fan control from your system:

 ```bash
 # Stop and disable the service